chachako/loomtrade/.roo/blueprints/00_system_architecture.md

 ### 2.1 User Interface (Frontend - Next.js)
 *   **`WebAppUI`**: Responsible for all user interaction interfaces, built with React 19 and Magic UI.
 Displays market data, Agent status, trading history, configuration interfaces, and the chat interface for interacting with the System Orchestrator Agent.
+    *   Includes an **Onboarding/Setup Page** for first-time users or when critical configurations are missing.
+This page facilitates:
+        *   Selection/confirmation of the trading market and provider (MVP: Binance Futures, pre-selected).
+        *   Secure input and validation of LLM API Key(s).
+        *   Secure input and validation of Exchange API Key(s).
+    *   Access to the main application features is contingent upon successful completion of this initial setup.
 *   **`BFF (API Routes)`**: Acts as a Backend for Frontend, handling some frontend logic, aggregating backend API calls, and simplifying frontend data requests.
 *   **`WebSocketClient`**: Establishes and manages the WebSocket connection with the backend WebSocket server to receive real-time data updates.